 We presented several adaptations of the GeneMania function prediction algorithm, which resulted in substantial performance increases across several benchmarks.
 These improvements included a novel method of choosing negative examples, which is broadly applicable to other function prediction methods as well, and a parameterized Bayesian methodology for computing prior label biases.
 We also introduced a new optimization methodology, which substantially decreased computational costs.

 We devised a framework for tuning parameters in a synthetic novel set which added further performance gain in the novel setting in mouse, but requires additional work to combat biases inherent in the association networks.
-One of our other modifications, the SWSN network combination algorithm, exhibited mixed results, but shows promise if even-better performing negative example methods are developed.
-Finally, we presented a new evaluation metric that is robust to averaging over multiple function categories, but is still initiatively interpretable by experimentalists in order to choose predictions to experimentally verify.
+Our new SWSN network combination algorithm shows promise if even-better performing negative example methods are developed, though it does not significantly improve performance as of now.
+Finally, we presented a new evaluation metric that will help experimentalists choose predictions to experimentally verify while still being robust to averaging over multiple function categories.

 When comparing performance statistics of different algorithms, it is important to keep in mind that a difference of a few percentage points can mean hundreds of new true annotations when applied across all functions.
-Thus we believe the algorithms presented here have the potential to guide experimentalists to a large number of fruitful assays, and are in general aligned with current biological understanding of how genes are functionally related to each other through different data types.
-Our work also suggests the potential for future efforts addressing the issue of choosing negative examples.
+Thus we believe the algorithms presented here have the potential to guide experimentalists to a large number of fruitful assays, and are in general aligned with current biological understanding of how genes are functionally related to each other through different data types..

 In summary we have shown that function prediction through guilt-by-association can be computed with even more accuracy and efficiency than ever before, and provided insight into some of the inherent difficulties still facing the development and evaluation of protein function prediction algorithms.